medukonis/Simons_demise/README.md

 # Simons_demise
-A very simple games that demonstrates collision.
+A very simple game that demonstrates collision.